cozy-labs/cozy-toolbox/lib/web/templates/doc/styles.html.md

 app via a CSS file is going to be deprecated.
 We still want to share the CSS variables of the theme, but that's all.

-Tools.css comes as an experiment to have a light CSS framework for styling some HTML pages where there is no React, like for the stack or Cozy-Move.
+Toolbox.css comes as an experiment to have a light CSS framework for styling some HTML pages where there is no React, like for the stack or Cozy-Move.
 As the name suggests, it just gives a CSS file to include as is, with some instructions on how to use it best.
 It does not have tons of components or inspire to be generic.
 It is more a focused approach for my needs as a back-end developer that is competent in CSS but definitely not an expert.

 ## Organisation

-Tools.css is organized in several parts :
+Toolbox.css is organized in several parts :

 - CSS **variables** for the design tokens (fonts, colors, spacing scale, etc.)
 - **Base**, with a CSS reset and some global CSS rules on tags